talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 $campaignState = 'campaignState_example'; // string | Filter results by the state of the campaign.
 $name = 'name_example'; // string | Filter results performing case-insensitive matching against the name of the campaign.
 $tags = 'tags_example'; // string | Filter results performing case-insensitive matching against the tags of the campaign.
 When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values
 $createdBefore = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
 $createdAfter = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
 $campaignGroupId = 56; // int | Filter results to campaigns owned by the specified campaign group ID.

 try {